jgujerry/python-web-examples/django-mysql/README.md

 # django-mysql

-A starter template for project using Django/MySQL
+A starter example for project using Django/MySQL

 *Stack Information*